Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Active Groups

 > [!NOTE]
+> We're looking for Co-hosts for:
+>
+> - Tech Interview Study Group
+> - Accountabilibuddies – Tuesdays
+> - DSA Office Hours
+> - Frontend Friday Folks Fighting CSSBattle.dev
+>
-> We're looking for Co-hosts for Tech Interview Study Group, Accountabilibuddies – Tuesdays, DSA Office Hours, and Frontend Friday Folks Fighting CSSBattle.dev!
-Please reach out to Meg or Abbey to inquire about getting involved with either of these groups.
+> Please reach out to Meg or Abbey to inquire about getting involved with either of these groups.

 ### Tech Interview Study Group